-As students, it must have crossed your mind, whether or not it is legal for your school to monitor your activities.
+As a student, it must have crossed your mind, whether or not it is legal for your school to monitor your activities.
 To clear the air, in countries where rights are respected, it is illegal to look through or monitor a student’s phone.

-For example, in the United States, the privacy of your social media accounts, phones, and other mobile devices are protected by the United States constitution.
+For example, in the United States, the privacy of your social media accounts, phones, and other mobile devices is protected by the United States constitution.

 However, in emergencies or cases where you have been accused of a crime, your mobile device may be monitored.
 However, this cannot be done without a warrant from a judge.